itzg/docker-minecraft-server/minecraft-server/README.md

 environment variable.
 Options like `-X` that need to proceed general JVM options can be passed via a `JVM_XX_OPTS` environment variable.

+For some cases, if e.g. after removing mods, it could be necessary to startup minecraft with an additional `-D` parameter like `-Dfml.queryResult=confirm`.
+To address this you can use the environment variable `JVM_DD_OPTS`, which builds the params from a given list of values separated by space, but without the `-D` prefix.
+To make things running under systems (e.g. Plesk), which doesn't allow `=` inside values, a `:` (colon) could be used instead.
+The upper example would look like this:
+`JVM_DD_OPTS=fml.queryResult:confirm`, and will be converted to `-Dfml.queryResult=confirm`.

 ### HTTP Proxy

 You may configure the use of an HTTP/HTTPS proxy by passing the proxy's URL via the `PROXY`